hydroper/as3parser/docs/tests.md

 # Tests

-The parser is not fully tested yet.
+The parser is not fully tested.
 You can contribute single tests by running the following in the repository's root directory:

 ```sh
 # Generates two files: